How to Remove a Copyright Claim on Facebook (Step-by-Step)

 Library tracks registered in Content ID by a third party

 Some composers distribute the same track across multiple platforms, and one distributor may register it in Content ID.
 This can cause claims even though you bought the track legitimately.
+To prevent this, purchase music from libraries that actively manage claims for their customers.
+Keep invoices and receipts handy, and whenever possible, request allowlisting of your page or channel.

 Using “free” tracks from places like Pixabay/CC but the uploader registered them later